KorniiVlasenko/Wine-Price-Predictor/README.md

 # Wine Price Predictor

-In this project I will apply EDA, missing value processing, and categorical data coding.
-The project is purely a learning project.
+In this project I will apply EDA, preprocessing, XGBRegressor() and Cross-Validation.
+This is a purely learning project.

 The data was taken from the Kaggle database [kaggle.com](https://www.kaggle.com/)